 If your inventory management were perfect, you’d never post an “out of stock” message.
 In such a well-oiled machine, you would reorder new stock just in time before the old stock sells out, ensuring that you always meet demand and never pay too much for storage.

 That’s a lofty and hard-to-achieve goal, but with a proper inventory management strategy, you can come close enough.
-Knowing how much stock you’ll need in the future and reordering it at the right time can directly impact both sales and storage fees.
+Knowing how much stock you’ll need in the future, or determining your brand’s seasonality, and reordering products at the right time can directly impact both sales and storage fees.

 If you’re reordering stock irregularly — in other words, whenever it “looks low” — then there’s room for improvement.
 Efficiency equals profits, so maintaining a fixed schedule (and accounting for seasonal changes) is best for your bottom line.